Aliijjn/MineBlasters/README.md

 ### DDA (Raycasting)
 DDA is a great way of effectively casting rays.
 It takes a while to understand, but it's worth it for sure, as it's extremely fast.
 Speed is essential for my use case, as I need to check for each pixel of a tile *(32x32)* if the player can see it.
 There also wouldn't just be one tile, but close to *100* to render in a worst-case scenario.
 And you don't want to do this once every few seconds, but 60x per second minimum, or around *165x* per second for a smooth experience.
 This would result in **16,896,000** DDA calls per second!

 Even then, the result wouldn't look too good, as the line would look jagged, with there only being only one sample per pixel.
-To fix this, four rays (samples) are sent out per pixel, which makes the edges appear much smoother.
+To fix this, four rays (samples) are sent out per pixel, which makes the edges appear much smoother, at the cost of some performance.

 ![image](https://github.com/user-attachments/assets/079dd976-16d5-43e4-8043-a26f6dd531eb)